articulate/hermes/docs/README.md

 ## Setup

-Follow the [setup instructions](https://github.com/message-db/message-db) for `message-db` to initialize the message store, or use [this Docker image](https://hub.docker.com/r/ethangarofolo/message-db) for local dev.
+Follow the [setup instructions](https://github.com/message-db/message-db) for Message DB to initialize the message store, or use [this Docker image](https://hub.docker.com/r/ethangarofolo/message-db) for local dev.
 Then provide connection options as below:

 ```js
 // server/lib/hermes.js